 - Create your scope

-Which skills will you be assessing?
+Which employee skills will you be assessing?
 Bring in your knowledge of the frameworks, innovations and processes that the company plans to implement in the coming months.
 Which skills (technical or soft) will your team need in order to support company growth and adapt to the change?

 - Competency framework